 4. Transactional Email Marketing Types

-As recipients, we tend to take transactional emails for granted, but they are crucial for your sales and customer success.
+As recipients, we tend to take transactional emails for granted, but they are crucial for your sales and current customer success.
 These are emails that you send to your users automatically, after they sign up, purchase something, make a reservation, or do anything that requires a confirmation from your end.

 A lot of brands take these emails for granted, but they’re an essential part of the sales process.
 By sending transactional emails, you have a chance to establish trust with your customers and show them that they’re dealing with a reputable brand.
 Keep the emails stupid simple, don’t go overboard with the design, and make sure that the subject line is very clear.
 Different industries require different types of transactional emails, but make sure to send one whenever you think a customer requires feedback from you.